 very sound practical advice about when and how to cite sources.

-on plagiarism linked below, written by attorney Dr. Ronald B.
+perspective on plagiarism linked below, written by attorney Dr.

-Standler (who also holds a Ph.D. in physics).
-He also provides a
+Ronald B. Standler (who also holds a Ph.D. in physics).
+He also

-very real-world perspective on the importance of acknowledging the
+provides a very real-world perspective on the importance of

 Finally, we remind you of the honor codes of Barnard College and Columbia College: